‘Holmes and Watson’, Richard Gutschmidt, 1906

 Arthur Conan-Doyle: ‘The Sign of Four’

-Is there an irreducible principle that I can associate with ‘Self’?
+Are there any irreducible principles that I can associate with ‘Self’?

 Step into your bathroom.
 Turn on the lights.
 Wipe mirror with a damp cloth.
 Look.
 Do you see your eye?
 Of Course you do.
 But what you don’t see is the source of your vision.